linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 #### Enable Window Effect

 1. On the homepage of Control Center, click on ![personalization_normal](icon/personalization_normal.svg).
-2. Click on **Enable window effect** to enable the window effect.
+2. Click on **Window effect** switch to enable the window effect.
-3. Click again to disable.
+3. Click again to disable it.

 ### Bluetooth Settings